bytedance/vArmor/docs/usage_instructions.md

 | `--set appArmorLsmEnforcer.enabled=false` | Default: enabled.
 The AppArmor enforcer can be disabled with it when the system does not support AppArmor LSM.
 | `--set bpfLsmEnforcer.enabled=true` | Default: disabled.
 The BPF enforcer can be enabled when the system supports BPF LSM.
 | `--set bpfExclusiveMode.enabled=true` | Default: disabled.
 When enabled, AppArmor protection for the target workload will be disabled when a VarmorPolicy object uses the BPF enforcer.
-| `--set restartExistWorkloads.enabled=true` | Default: disabled.
-When enabled, vArmor will perform a rolling restart of existing workloads (only for Deployments, DaemonSet, and StatefulSet resources) that meet the conditions when creating or deleting a VarmorPolicy object.
+| `--set restartExistWorkloads.enabled=false` | Default: enabled.
+When disabled, vArmor will prevent users from performing a rolling restart of target existing workloads with the `.spec.updateExistingWorkloads` field of VarmorPolicy/VarmorClusterPolicy.
 | `--set unloadAllAaProfiles.enabled=true` | Default: disabled.
 When enabled, all AppArmor profiles loaded by vArmor will be unloaded when the Agent exits.
 | `--set removeAllSeccompProfiles.enabled=true` | Default: disabled.
 When enabled, all Seccomp profiles created by vArmor will be unloaded when the Agent exits.
 | `--set "manager.args={--webhookMatchLabel=KEY=VALUE}"` | The default value is: `sandbox.varmor.org/enable=true`. vArmor will only enable sandbox protection for Workloads that contain this label.
 You can disable this feature by using `--set 'manager.args={--webhookMatchLabel=}'`.
 | `--set behaviorModeling.enabled=true` | Default: disabled.
 Experimental feature.
-Currently, only the AppArmor enforcer supports the BehaviorModeling mode.
+Currently, only the AppArmor/Seccomp enforcer supports the BehaviorModeling mode.

 ## Usage